Shannon is a social worker, counselor, avid traveler, scuba diver, adventurer, and mom.

 In the United States, sometimes we think that nothing can really be free.
 Capitalism and all that.
 But there are actually hundreds of places that you can camp for free or near free in the US, Canada, and even Mexico!
 Many of them are in highly desirable places.
 Ok.
 Ok.
 We know.
-But you REALLY CAN camp for free!
+But you really can camp for free!
+There's no catch.

 How do you find these free campsites?
-Well, there's a site for that!
+Well, there's a website for that!

-I absolutely and completely LOVE www.freecampsites.net.
-It is my #1 go to tool for my own free camping trips in North America.
+I absolutely love www.freecampsites.net.
+It is my number one go-to tool for my own free camping trips in North America.
 Are you in Canada?
 No problem, eh!
 You're covered.
-This page not only has an interactive map to search for free, pay, and permit camping all over North America.
-It even includes locations in Mexico (and trust us, it's hard to find free ((or any)) camping in Mexico!).
+This page not only has an interactive map to search for free, pay, and permit camping all over North America, it includes locations in Mexico (and trust me, it's hard to find free (or any) camping in Mexico!).

-The webpage allows for interactive map searching in any area, provides GPS coordinates and even has a trip planning tool.
-The trip planning tool lets you enter destinations and shows you every free (and fee) campground on the way!
+Freecampsites allows for interactive map searching in any area, provides GPS coordinates, and even has a trip planning tool.
+The trip planning tool allows you to enter two or more destinations and shows you every free (and fee) campground along the way!
 I did a test run for a trip from my little town in Texas to Boston.
-There were hundreds of free sites along the route!
-The site also allows users to enter their own discoveries and touts itself as a community based site.
-Users rate campgrounds as they use them so each site has a star rating and useful information.
-This is a MUST BOOKMARK for the budget traveler.
-Below is a peek of search results for the entire state of Texas.
+There were hundreds of free campsites along the route!
+The site also allows users to enter their own discoveries and touts itself as a community-based site.
+Users rate campgrounds as they use them so each site has a star rating and useful information about the rules, directions, and seasonal restrictions.
+This is a must bookmark for the budget traveler.
+Above is a peek of search results for the entire state of Texas.

 Public Lands: This Land Is Our Land

-Although there is often a day fee or a camping fee on public lands, did you know that you can usually do dispersed camping for free?
-This means that you'll stay outside of the traditional campgrounds or in the back country?
-Often they will even have fire rings, tables or even lantern poles at different areas where dispersed camping is permitted.
-Even some National Parks allow dispersed camping (although they are more regulated than other public lands).
+Although there is often a day fee or a camping fee on public lands, did you know that you can usually use dispersed camping areas for free?
+This means that you'll stay outside of the traditional campgrounds or in the backcountry.
+Often they will have fire rings, tables or even lantern poles at different areas where dispersed camping is permitted.
+Some National Parks allow dispersed camping (although they are more regulated than other public lands).